About CENELEC

 More information about the New Approach Directives and the harmonization process can be found on the European Commission DG Growth website as well as a dedicated New Approach website.

-Technical bodies and Manpower
+Technical Bodies and Manpower

 CENELEC standardization work is carried out in different Technical Bodies in which a wide range of interests is represented.